Nalhin/factory.io/README.md

 ## Usage

-Factory can be constructed with the following (chaining) methods.
+Factories can be constructed with the following (chaining) methods.

 - props or prop (properties to be assigned)
 - computed (values calculated based on props or default object properties)